10 Cheap Pond Plants (US Natives)

 Besides the Allegheny monkeyflower’s low cost and ease of growth, it’s also a great gap filler for your pond’s edge.
 Fritzflohrreynolds, CC BY-SA 3.0, via Wikimedia Commons

-Allegheny monkeyflower, or Mimulus ringens, is a budget-friendly choice for your pond.
+Monkey Flower, or Mimulus ringens, is a budget-friendly choice.
 You’ll find this native US perennial is particularly fond of wet environments.
-If your garden includes a pond, streambank, or swampy area, adding this plant can introduce a splash of color and natural charm.
+If your garden includes a pond, streambank, or a swampy area, adding this plant can introduce a splash of color and natural charm.

-This plant’s appeal doesn’t stop at its affordability or ease of growth.
-You can expect it to reach up to three feet in height and about a foot in width, perfect for filling in those gaps along your water’s edge.
-Plus, its unique flowers might remind you of a monkey’s face.
+It can reach up to three feet in height and about a foot across, so it’s great for filling in those gaps along your water’s edge.
+The quirky flowers have a look that might remind you of a monkey’s face (hence the name!).

-Caring for monkeyflower is a breeze.
-It thrives in moist soil, so keep it well-watered.
-Planting from seed?
-Make sure the soil stays damp to encourage germination.
-If you’re starting with a mature plant, you can be a bit more flexible – it can even handle a couple of inches of standing water.
-So go ahead and brighten up your pond with the monkeyflower’s playful blooms!
+Caring for Monkey Flower is easy.
+It likes moist soil, so keep it watered.
+If you’re starting from seed, make sure the soil stays damp.
+With a mature plant, you can be a little more relaxed, as it can even handle a bit of standing water.
+Go ahead and let the Monkey Flower’s playful blooms brighten up your pond.

 9) Water lilies (Nymphaea spp.)